MihaiVisovan/seminee-bolovan-client/README.md

 ## Project structure

+- src/assets - all images, fonts, videos, icons are included in here
 - src/common - all components that are used at least twice
 - src/components - all components across the applications
 - src/helpers - functions that are used at least twice